6 Spring Things to Do Outdoors in Butte County

 Road cyclists can find a good ride anywhere, from the orchard-lined thoroughfares of Durham all the way up Centerville Road toward Magalia (mostly once the snow starts melting, of course).

 Chico’s the most versatile place in Butte County for a range of patio dining, and it’s not limited to downtown options: Fine diners will want to head down the Esplanade to the Red Tavern, where live music may accompany your meal if you choose the right evening.
-B Street’s back patio provides a spacious area to nosh on local-favorite “trashy” street tacos or a cubano, perhaps.
+The patio at The Allies Pub provides a spacious area to nosh British-inspired dishes paired with their take on classic British ales.

-Those wanting to spend an afternoon or evening on the north side of town still have a patio dining option, and an inexpensive one at that, in the form of Sol.
+Those wanting to spend an afternoon or evening on the north side of town still have a patio dining option, and an inexpensive one at that, in the form of Sol Mexican Grill.
 A Mexican beer, a SoCal burrito and some fresh spring air form a tough combo to beat.

-Butte Creek, Deer Creek, Oroville’s West Branch, and stretches of the Yuba and American rivers are all locales to investigate, Little says.
+Lake Oroville is a great bass fishing spot, while Butte Creek, Deer Creek, Oroville’s West Branch of the Feather River, and stretches of the Yuba and American rivers are all spots to check out for trout fishing, Little says.
 You’ll probably have some peace and quiet, and you stand a good chance to get some bites.